 Comforters usually have less filling than duvets, making them lighter and less insulating.
 For this reason, they are typically used with top sheets and other blankets to provide enough warmth.
-You can often find comforters sold in bedding sets which include sheets and pillowcases, whereas duvets are usually sold separately.
 Since comforters aren’t as full or puffy as duvets, they may lay flatter, hang over the sides of the bed more, and comforters are larger in size than duvets.

 Is a Duvet Right for You?

 Duvets offer both benefits and drawbacks to sleepers.
 Here, we take a look at the pros and cons of choosing a duvet to see if it’s the best option for your lifestyle.

 Many people enjoy the versatility and easy maintenance a duvet can provide.
 Some pros to using a duvet include:

 - Fluffy and cloud-like: The amount of filling in duvets make them ultra fluffy and plush to curl up with.